linuxlawson/texpert/README.md

 # texpert
-This is my first project using Tkinter (thought I should mention that:)
+This is my first project using Tkinter (thought I should mention that)

 Text editor made in Python with Tkinter